 - Gluten-free buns

-- Preheat the oven to 450 degrees and coat a cookie sheet with a good layer of oil.
+- Preheat the oven to 450 degrees and coat a cookie sheet with a the avocado oil.
 Set aside.

 - In a small bowl, whisk together the flaxseed and water.
 Set aside for 5 minutes to thicken.

-- Add 1/4 cup of the black beans, chilies, honey, lime juice, garlic, cumin, salt, pepper, and flax mixture into a food processor and process until a paste forms.
+- Add ¼ cup of the black beans, chilies, honey, lime juice, garlic, cumin, salt, pepper, and flax mixture into a food processor and process until a paste forms.

-- Add in the black beans and onion and pulse to combine, leaving these ingredients chunky.
+- Add in the remaining black beans, quick oats, onion, carrots, and corn.
+Pulse to combine, leaving these ingredients chunky.